 Soon the United States Supreme Court will rule on Missouri v.
-McNeely, a case which will decide if warrantless blood draws for drivers suspected of DUI are constitutional.
-Extensive analysis is already available, so we'll stick to parsing out the precedent and applying it to the facts of the case.
+McNeely, a case that will decide if warrantless blood draws for drivers suspected of DUI are constitutional.
+Extensive analysis is already available, so we’ll stick to parsing out the precedent and applying it to the facts of the case.

-At issue in this appeal is the balance of interests required by the Fourth Amendment: society's desire to prevent harm - here the harm caused by drunk driving – and the right of a person to be free of unreasonable search and seizures, Cit.
+At issue in this appeal is the balance of interests required by the Fourth Amendment: society’s desire to prevent harm – here the harm caused by drunk driving – and the right of a person to be free of unreasonable search and seizures, Cit.
 Regarding blood draws, the Supreme Court addressed this issue in Schmerber v.
 California (1966).
-In Scherber the Supreme Court ruled that, since alcohol dissipates in the blood-stream, if an officer was presented with a set of circumstances that led to a reasonable delay in obtaining a warrant for blood draw, a warrant was unnecessary.
+In Scherber the Supreme Court ruled that, since alcohol dissipates in the bloodstream if an officer was presented with a set of circumstances that led to a reasonable delay in obtaining a warrant for a blood draw, a warrant was unnecessary.
 The exigent circumstances cited in Schmerber generally include some combination of investigating the scene of an accident, recording witness statements, or assessing the health of the driver(s) in question and transporting them to the hospital.
-The logic being that a set of “special facts” that may cause delay in obtaining a warrant, combined with the fact that alcohol dissipates in the blood stream, allows for a warrantless blood draw.
+The logic is that a set of “special facts” that may cause a delay in obtaining a warrant, combined with the fact that alcohol dissipates in the bloodstream, allows for a warrantless blood draw.

-In McNeely, the State argues that despite the requirements of Schmerber, since the basis by which that rationale was reached – the alcohol dissipates in the blood stream – that this fact alone creates a “single-factor exigent circumstance,” Minnesota v.
+In McNeely, the State argues that despite the requirements of Schmerber, since the basis by which that rationale was reached – the alcohol dissipates in the bloodstream – this fact alone creates a “single-factor exigent circumstance,” Minnesota v.
 Netland (2009).
 Some other jurisdictions have chosen such an interpretation, though many – Utah v.
 Rodrigeuz (2007), Iowa v.
 Johnson (2008), United States v.
 Chapel (1995) – have adopted the requirements of Schmerber.